JoshuaWise/alter-html/README.md

 # render-html
-This library easily and intuitively allows developers to perform transforms on HTML element input, by specifying custom logic.
+This library easily and intuitively allows developers to perform transforms on HTML string input, by specifying custom logic.

 ## Usage
 ```javascript